PERIOD (TITIK)

 There we saw many Brown Pelicans.

-In a sentence containing a parenthetical expression, any punctuation belonging to the main sentence goes outside the parentheses.
+punctuation belonging to the main sentence goes outside the parentheses.

 Salah: It was a real heat wave (five days over 100°!)